What is pinene? The fresh pine terpene in cannabis

 Explanation of terpenes in cannabis

-When it comes to cannabis, researchers have identified over 100 different terpenes so far.
-Each one has its own chemical makeup, which helps shape the scent and flavour of a particular variety.
-The overall experience of a cannabis strain is influenced not only by cannabinoids, but also by the unique blend of terpenes it contains.
+In cannabis, researchers have identified more than 100 different terpenes so far.
+Each has its own chemical structure, shaping the scent and flavour of a strain.
+The character of any given cannabis variety comes not only from cannabinoids but also from the specific combination of terpenes it carries.

 What are terpenes?